Matthew-Pidlysny/Empirinometry/README.md

 '![ News Articles ]!'

+== 2025-04-15 16:05 EST ==

+How can it be that I make the formula equating SOME of what God can do in his own right?
+I have seen into this a little, and come up with my own theory.
+Get ready to blow your own mind when you get your measurement devices.
+Even if this remains only a theory, I stand to say it substantiates itself.
+And also, we have reached 100 individual clones, though sitting around 58 unique clones.
+Just waiting for GitHub to get off it's bum and send me my pull requests, I KNOW you've been sending them to me.
+I just don't see them at all, so I gotta figure that one out when it comes.
+Anyway, enjoy everything guys!

 == 2025-04-15 13:45 EST ==

 Just a bit of "lake humour" for all those concerned with what is going on here in this repository: